2018 NHL Global Series

 Destinations: Germany, Slovakia, Switzerland, Czech Republic, Finland, Sweden

-Four NHL teams traveled to Europe in the Fall of 2008 to play an aggressive schedule of six exhibition games and four regular-season NHL games in six different European countries over the course of eight days.
+Four NHL teams traveled to Europe in the fall of 2008 to play six preseason games and four regular-season NHL games in six European countries during the course of eight days.

 Bridgestone NHL Premiere 2008 featured the New York Rangers taking on the Tampa Bay Lightning in two games in Prague, Czech Republic, and the Pittsburgh Penguins and Ottawa Senators opening their seasons with two games against each other in Stockholm, Sweden.